-A 1951 tax rule, plus a 2025 amendment, will hit every American bettor's 2026 return โ sports, casino, poker, horse racing, lottery, all of it.
+A 2025 amendment to the federal tax code is about to hit every American bettor's 2026 return โ sports, casino, poker, horse racing, lottery, all of it.
 FairBetAct is organizing to repeal it before it lands.

 Imagine wagering $10,000 over a year of casual bets โ Sunday parlays, March Madness lines, the occasional online poker session, a few weekends at the casino.
 Some hit.
 Most don't.
 By December 31, you've won and lost roughly the same amount.
 Net: zero.
 You're back where you started.